FAQ about the requirement to take out insurance

 - people for whom membership of a Swiss insurance scheme would entail a marked deterioration in insurance coverage or in reimbursement of expenses and who, on account of their age and/or state of health, could not obtain comparable supplementary insurance or could only do so on terms that would be difficult to accept;

-Requests will be assessed by the competent cantonal authorities.
+Requests will be assessed by the relevant cantonal authorities, or in the case of pensioners living in an EU/EFTA state, by the HIA Collective Institution.
 For further information or to obtain the necessary forms, please contact the competent authority directly where you are residing/staying or where you work.

 - 05. My child was born at the end of the month.
 I registered in Switzerland in the middle of the month.
+My husband died at the beginning of the month.
 Is the insurer entitled/obliged to charge a premium for the whole month?

 - 06. Within which period do I have to take out insurance, and what are the consequences of delayed registration?